jjmcoconut/amethst/content/Computer Networking.md

 **Future Directions**:
 - Potential developments in controller technologies and the standardization of protocols.
 - Enhancements in interoperability and ease of deployment for complex network environments.

-Here's your article organized into a structured note-taking format:

 ## 5.6 ICMP: The Internet Control Message Protocol